PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/hooks.rst

     In the latter case, repeated queries will pass through the entire Lua script.

     :param ComboAddress remote: The sender's IP address
-    :param ??? ednssubnet: The EDNS Client subnet that was extracted from the packet
+    :param Netmask ednssubnet: The EDNS Client subnet that was extracted from the packet
-    :param ComboAddress local: The IP address the query was received on
+    :param ComboAddress localip: The IP address the query was received on
     :param DNSName qname: The domain name the query is for
     :param int qtype: The query type of the query
     :param ednsoptions: A table whose keys are EDNS option codes and values are :class:`EDNSOptionView` objects.
 This table is empty unless the :ref:`setting-gettag-needs-edns-options` option is set.